CambridgeSemiticsLab/nena_corpus/docs/nena_format.md

 #### Speaker Tag

 Many NENA texts are conversational and consist of multiple conversants.
-An additional speaker from the main informant may be indicated by wrapping their words with a double angle brackets tag followed by the speaker's name, a colon, and then the speaker's text:
+An additional speaker from the main informant may be indicated with an opening guillemet («) followed by the speaker's name, a colon, the speaker's words, and a closing guillemet (»):

 ```
-<<Geoffrey Khan: clarifying question goes here.>>
+«Geoffrey Khan: clarifying question goes here.»
 ```

+An acceptable substitution for the guillemets are the double angle brackets `<<` and `>>`.